96boards/opencv-color-tracking-demo/README.md

 The field of view should contain your targeted environment along with all of the colors you wish to isolate from each other.
 With the sliders in the colorIsolationApp.py, move them until only the color of interest can be seen and all other colors are blocked (black).
 Press "Show" and the HSV min and max values will be printed to the terminal window.
 Save these values for the next step.

-Once the above is done for all colors, edit the track_mm.py file and update the HSV values in the initialization section to match the values from the above step.
+Once the above is done for all colors, edit the `track_mm.py` file and update the HSV values in the initialization section for each color to match the values from the above step.
 Save the file and you should be ready to go.

 ## Run the Demo